rolyPolyVole/christmas-plugin-2024/IDEAS.md

 - Illuminate blocks with red/green glow to show clear path
 - disable two players in one boat
-- Fix interacting bug with boats to respawn at spawn point.
+- Fix interacting bug with boats to respawn at spawn point. (have them sneak out)

 ### Spleef: